Regional Training Centers

 To decrease avoidable visual impairment and blindness, the ICO and the ICOFoundation work with other ophthalmic, public service, and industry organizations to build ophthalmology training and eye care centers.

-Construction is close to completion on the Magrabi–ICO Cameroon Eye Institute (MICEI) in Yaoundé, the first not-for-profit subspecialty and training eye hospital in the Central Africa Region, and the Institute will be operational in early 2017.
+The Magrabi–ICO Cameroon Eye Institute (MICEI) in Yaoundé, the first not-for-profit subspecialty and training eye hospital in the Central Africa Region, will be operational in early 2017.

 In addition to training the next generation of eye health leaders, MICEI will provide high-quality subspecialty services and outreach programs to marginalized populations in Cameroon and outlying areas, ideally reducing the need to send patients abroad.
 MICEI will use a subsidized fee system to make comprehensive eye care services accessible, affordable, and inclusive.